Detecting active L\'evy particles using differential dynamic microscopy: The intermediate scattering function of active L evy particles

 ALPs with $2<\mu<3$ exhibit an asymptotic behavior distinct from that of RTPs.
 Despite the scaling $k^{\mu-1}\tau$ instead of the scaling $k^2\tau$ in $g(k,\tau)$, the ISF of ALPs converges to an exponential function on a length scale much longer than that of RTPs (Fig.~\ref{fig:ALP_asymptotic}e).
 From Fig.~\ref{fig:ALP_asymptotic}a-b, the oscillation in $f(k,\tau)$ persists to a length scale of the order $10^2\ell_p$, one order of magnitude longer than that of RTPs.
 We note that the oscillations are stronger when $\mu$ approaches 2.
 But on length scales of the order $\ell_p\sim10\ell_p$, the ISFs of ALPs are qualitatively different from those of RTPs.

 If $\mu>3$, ALPs are like diffusive Brownian particles on large scales.
 Compared to the ISF of Brownian particles, $\exp(-Dk^2\tau)$, it scales as $k^2\tau$ with an effective diffusion constant

 Thus, ALPs with $\mu>3$ share the asymptotic behavior similar to that of RTPs.
 However, compared to RTPs with the same mean run time $\tau_R$, we first note that $D^{\rm ALP}_{\rm eff}>D^{\rm RTP}_{\rm eff}$, indicating that ALPs can achieve faster diffusion with the same particle speed and persistence length.
 Although the ISFs of ALPs with $\mu>3$ will finally converge to $g(k,\tau)$ in Eq.~\eqref{eqn_asym_alp} (Fig.~\ref{fig:ALP_asymptotic}e) with $k\to 0$, it occurs on longer length scales than RTPs (Fig.~\ref{fig:ALP_asymptotic}c-d).
-In length scales of the order $\ell_p\sim10\ell_p$, the oscillation in ISFs of ALPs is more profound than that of RTPs.
+At length scales ranging from approximately $\ell_p$ to $10\ell_p$, the oscillation in ISFs of ALPs is more profound than that of RTPs.

 In summary, ISFs of ALPs and RTPs differ in asymptotic behavior on large scales.
 In particular, on the length scales of the order $10\ell_p$, which is measurable in experiments, ALPs and RTPs already show a significant qualitative difference.
+In Sec.~\ref{sec_sigmav} we show that the difference remains significant if the speed variability is moderate.
 Thus, an analysis of ISF on various length scales ranging from the order of $\ell_p$ to $10\ell_p$ is expected to detect ALPs from RTPs.